princeyadav308/Backend-Production/readme.md

 - Database connection using MongoDB

-- Custom api response and error handling
+- Custom api response and error handling setup

-- User and video model with hooks and JWT
+- User and video model  setup with hooks and JWT

-- File upload using Cloudinary
+- File upload setup using Cloudinary

-- Middleware using multer
+- Middleware setup using multer

 ## Softwares/Plugins/Libraries/Dependencies used in this project